railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

 * use only a web browser pointed at the OpenERP client-web server.

-It is best to use the web browser if the OpenERP server is some distance away (such as on another continent) because it is more tolerant of time delays between the two than the GTK client was.
+It is best to use the web browser if the OpenERP server is some distance away (such as on another continent) because it is more tolerant of time delays.
 The web client is also easier to maintain, because it is generally already installed on users' computers.

 .. index::
    single: client; web (thin) and GTK (thick)